josephineloiret/josephineloiret/README.md

 ### [Blind Drawing CC](https://github.com/josephineloiret/Blind_Drawing_CC)

-A computational creativity project exploring how the absence of visual feedback during the creative process can enhance artistic expression, embrace mistakes, and reveal unexpected creativity.
-Users draw on a hidden canvas without seeing their creation in real-time, encouraging spontaneity and freeing artists from self-judgment.
-Features include color selection, reveal toggle, and the ability to save drawings as PNG files.
+A computational creativity project that explores how limiting visual feedback during the creative process can enhance artistic expression and embrace unexpected outcomes.
+Users draw on a hidden canvas without seeing their creation in real-time, freeing artists from self-judgment and perfectionism.
+Features include multiple brush types (pencil, pen, watercolor, paintbrush), color picker, selection mode, and canvas reveal functionality.
+When you finally reveal your creation, you discover something entirely new—shaped by intuition and trust rather than visual control.

 **Technologies:** JavaScript, HTML, p5.js